 It’s Friday morning of Spring Break here, and because I will be attending the MTNA National Conference in San Antonio the first week of April, I’ve been teaching all week although with a much lighter schedule, which has been refreshing.

 Last night I played for a Maundy Thursday service.
-I’m sad to say it was the first time I’ve ever attended one.
-Different Christian Denominations observe the Thursday of Holy Week in their way and growing up in the Church of Christ; it wasn’t recognized as much as Good Friday and Easter.
+I’m sad to say it was the first time I’ve ever attended one!
+Some Christian denominations observe this as an integral part of Holy Week, but growing up in the Church of Christ, we didn’t observe it as we did Good Friday and Easter.

 The independent Churches of Christ don’t focus on the liturgy of the church year as do our Lutheran and Catholic brothers and sisters so when I accepted a job playing at the Lutheran Church in our town, it was quite an experience.
 It took me several months to get used to the layout of the service and to be comfortable with the liturgy (simply knowing when to play in the service).